SnehinBoston/PPT_chat/README.md

 # PPT_chat
-Chatbot NLP project to detect intents and entities for creating charts and graphs for Powerpoint presentation using RASA DIET architecture.
+Implemented RASA DIET transformer architecture with SpaCy word embeddings to build a voice-enabled chatbot using Google Speech Recognition API to detect intents and entities for creating charts, presentations achieving accuracy of 80%.